mdziczkowski/ATI-OS/README.md

 # Features:

-## I. Scripts
+## I. Preparation scripts

 - Small size
 - Automation of the most processess related with getting, preparing, compiling and configuration

 ## II.
 Final product (Linux disribution):

-1. Minimal core - The system base (core) itself contain only files required tu start-up and run the system
+1. Minimal core - The system base (core) itself contain only files required to start-up and run the system
 2. Enchanced security - The system will be defaultly hardened and isolated to provide maximal possible protection.
 The hardenings include among others:

 - kernel hardening